 Flowering dogwood thrives in U.S. Department of Agriculture plant hardiness zones 5 through 9.
 This native tree is easy to grow in well-drained soils in full sun to partial shade.
 It prefers moist soil and will benefit from a layer of mulch to hold in water.
 It may be best to avoid this tree in Eastern states where dogwood anthracnose infestations are present.

-If you are looking for a flowering tree with year-round interest, consider the Chinese flame tree (Koelreuteria bipinnata), hardy in U.S. Department of Agriculture plant hardiness zones 7 through 9.
+If you are looking for a flowering tree with year-round interest, consider the golden rain tree, also called the Chinese flame tree (Koelreuteria bipinnata), hardy in U.S. Department of Agriculture plant hardiness zones 7 through 9.
 This deciduous tree produces long, drooping panicles of showy yellow blossoms in late summer, filling the garden with their sweet fragrance.
 The flowers yield to a profusion of rose-colored papery seed capsules in fall.
 The flame tree is deciduous, but the compound green leaves remain on the tree into early winter.
 They put on a fall display, turning canary yellow before falling.

 Chinese flame trees are a good choice for small or medium-size landscapes.
 According to Cal Poly Urban Forest Ecosystems Institute, these trees can grow to 40 feet tall with a 30-foot spread, but they often remain smaller.
 The tree shape, spreading with a low canopy, makes it an excellent shade tree as well.
 Site this tree where it will get full or partial sun and be prepared to irrigate regularly.

-The tuliptree (Liriodendron tulipifera) is also called the "tulip popular."
+The tuliptree (Liriodendron tulipifera) is also called the "tulip popular," even though it's not actually a poplar species.
 It's native to North America, which means that this flowering tree requires little maintenance in appropriate sites.
 This is a tall tree, topping out at 90 feet tall with a 50-foot spread, and would only be suitable for a large landscape.
 Tuliptrees grow best in U.S. Department of Agriculture plant hardiness zones 5 through 9.
 They require full sun, well-drained soil and regular irrigation, according to the Morton Arboretum.

 Tuliptrees are part of the magnolia family, and their flowers have the same goblet shape as some magnolia blooms.
 The 2-inch blooms are distinctly showy, and the petals are yellow-green with an orange band at the base.
 The tulip-shaped flowers bloom in late spring and usually remain on the tree for several weeks.
 The "fruits" are cone-like seed clusters.
 An added ornamental feature is the tree's fall foliage, as the leaves turn deep yellow in autumn.

-'Kazan' Japanese flowering cherry trees thrive in U.S. Department of Agriculture plant hardiness zones 5 though 9A.
+Kanzan Japanese flowering cherry trees thrive in U.S. Department of Agriculture plant hardiness zones 5 though 9.
 They can grow to a mature height of 36 feet tall if left on their own rootstock, but you can also find them with dwarf rootstock, keeping them well below 10 feet tall.
 Expect a vase-shaped tree form when the cherry tree is young, but the crown spreads more as the tree matures.
-Plant 'Kazan' trees in a full-sun or partial-sun location in well-drained loam soil.
+Plant Kanzan trees in a full-sun or partial-sun location in well-drained loam soil.

 The creamy-white flowers grow on long clusters called "panicles" that can be 12 inches long.
 These appear in early summer and are followed in late summer by the fruits, which are attractive dry capsules with decorative interest.
 Japanese lilac trees also have lovely bark — a soft brown, striated with lighter lines like on cherry trees.